C3. Solve problems and create computational representations of mathematical situations using coding concepts and skills.

 D2.
 Data

-Describe the probability of events occurring and use this information to make predictions.
+Describe the likelihood that events will happen, and use that information to make predictions.

 D2.2 Determine and compare theoretical and experimental probabilities of an event occurring.

-Learning goals, success criteria and descriptive feedback Post the assessment criteria in the classroom for students to refer to as they work.
+Learning Goals, Success Criteria and Descriptive Feedback Post the assessment criteria in the classroom for students to reference as they work.
 Throughout the lesson, take time to circulate among the students and observe what they are doing.
 Take the opportunity to ask students about their work and give them descriptive feedback on the posted assessment criteria.

-Mathematical Conversations In the scenario, students discuss the possible probabilities by rolling the die.
+Mathematical Conversations In the learning situation, students discuss the possible probabilities of rolling a die.
 As they explore the possible outcomes, they listen to the different opinions and explain their reasoning to their peers.
 Take time to circulate among the students and ask them about what they notice, what they know or what they would like to know.

 Prior Knowledge and Skills

-To be able to complete this learning situation, the student must:
+To be able to complete this learning context, the student must:

 • have an understanding of experimental probability and theoretical probability;